 Ancillary Use A land use subsidiary to the predominant land use.
 The negatively impact the amenity of the area.

-Ancillary Use may have a lesser floor area or accommodate fewer people than the predominant land use; and shall not
+Ancillary Use may have a lesser floor area or accommodate fewer people than the predominant land use; and shall not arking Bicycle parking facilities are defined in Australian Standard

 Bicycle Parking Facilities: